Workbench Software for Mic qPCR Cycler

 Next generation qPCR analysis software that is user-friendly and packed with intelligent features.

-See your results with detailed statistical analysis as soon as your run has completed.
+Why wait long periods for results if you don’t have to?
+Mic PCR software allows you to see your results with detailed statistical analysis as soon as your run has completed.

-Mic’s RQ software uses up-to-date mathematical models and well-founded statistical analysis, allowing you to compare gene expression levels for different targets across multiple groups.
+Mic’s RQ software uses up-to-date mathematical models and well-founded statistical analysis, allowing you to accurately compare gene expression levels for different targets across multiple groups.

-High Res Melting
+High Resolution Melting Analysis